HIMB-Summer-Course-2021-Remote-Sensing/MeasuringReefs/MeasuringReefs.md

     satellite; aerial) imagery to measure biological/habitat variables
   - Highlight strengths and limitations of each approach
   - Start thinking about ?s to ask/answer in your own research
-  - Provide coral reef field experience
+  - Gain coral reef field experience
+  - Practice using version control.
   - Contribute drone imagery to long-term reef monitoring dataset

 ## Components